david-griffith/HotWaterController/README.md

  - Temperatures are read every two seconds in one task.
  - Pump speed is calculated every two seconds in another task.
  - If HotSensor - ColdSensor > 8, begin operating the circulating pump.
- - Pump runs on a 5 second duty cycle, and is PWM'd according to the temperature difference between the hot and cold sensors.
+ - The pump runs on a 5 second duty cycle, and is PWM'd according to the temperature difference between the hot and cold sensors.
 8 degree difference or higher, gives 100 percent output.
 4 degrees difference or lower gives 0 percent output.
  - The temperature difference automatically adjusts from it's initial 8 degree starting point depending on the pump speed.
- - If the pump runs at 100 percent, the difference is slowly increased from 8 degrees, multiplying by 1.01 every calculation cycle.
+If the pump runs at 100 percent, the difference is slowly increased from 8 degrees, multiplying by 1.01 every calculation cycle.
 This throttles back the pump and increases the temperature difference across the solar collectors for maximum temperature gain.
- - Between 100 and 30 percent the pump is driven proportionally according to the temperature difference.
+ - Between 100 and 40 percent the pump is driven proportionally according to the temperature difference.
- - If the pump runs below 30 percent the difference is decreased by 0.98 every calculation cycle.
+ - If the pump runs below 40 percent the temperature difference is decreased by 0.98 every calculation cycle.
 This increases the pump speed so that residence time in the pipework from the collectors is minimised (too much cool off in the pipes if the flow is too low.)
- - Overall this should give a reasonably adaptive system that tries to maximise solar gain and minimise loss in pipework.
  - If the duty cycle is above 90 or below 10, round to 100 or 0 respectively to avoid short pulses on the pump.
  - Once the temperature difference drops below 4 degrees the pump is shut off.
  - If the ColdSensor temperature is above 70 degrees, trigger a cool-off cycle.
 When the HotSensor is 30 degrees below the ColdSensor (eg late afternoon or night), turn on the pump and circulate hot water from the tank through the collectors until the ColdSensor temp drops below 60 degrees.
 This helps prevent over temperature events and loss of hot water via the pressure relief valve on the tank.